Non-Albino Et Al

-The season - according to Paula, who not only was a queer lesbian non-binary BDSM master but also an adherent of Wicca, when all this shit went down it was the season of the witch, or Autumn, when an ambient prescience of impending death and doom is in the air.
-All of the roommates aside from myself were into paganism and all had shrines in their rooms made up of scary-looking mythical creatures, crystals, and acrid-smelling incense.
-Outside in our yard, by the functioning chicken coop, was a perpetual creepy mound of dead roses and rotting fruit - discarded offerings to whichever pagan goddess was being observed that particular month.
-I was sure at some point I would find a bloody beheaded chicken carcass amongst the fecund remnants, especially when the atmosphere in the house started to take a dark turn.
-I asked the roommates once if they could just give me the fruit instead of wasting perfectly good oranges and pears on eight-armed celestial deities who weren’t going to eat it anyway.
+The season - according to Paula, who not only was a queer lesbian non-binary BDSM master but also an adherent of Wicca, when all this shit went down it was the Season of the Witch, or Autumn, when an ambient prescience of impending death and doom is in the air.
+All the roommates aside from myself were into paganism and all had shrines in their rooms made up of scary-looking mythical creatures, crystals, and acrid-smelling incense.
+Outside in our yard, by the functioning chicken coop, was a perpetual creepy mound of dead roses and rotting fruit - discarded offerings to whichever pagan goddess was being observed that month.
+I was sure at some point I would find a bloody beheaded chicken carcass amongst the fecund remnants, especially when the atmosphere in the house took a dark turn.
+I asked the roommates once if they could just give me the fruit instead of wasting perfectly good oranges and pears on eight-armed celestial deities who weren’t going to eat it, anyway.
 But they declined, claiming that consuming the fruit or transferring the flowers into a decorative vase to brighten my room would render the offerings powerless.

-It was this particular season, this season of the witch, when all the relationships in the house began expiring and things started to get strange, or I should say, stranger.
+It was this season, this Season of the Witch, when all the relationships in the house began expiring and things got strange, or I should say, stranger.
 Nothing about what went on in that house wasn’t strange.